 According to the population census of 18th March 2001 the total population of the Western Thrace region is: 362.038.
 According to the above figures the total population of the Turkish Muslim Minority of Western Thrace is estimated 150.000.
+It is indicated in the latest US International Religious Freedom Report released on 14 September 2011 as 140.000-150.000.

 The legal status of this Minority was established by the Peace Treaty of Lausanne signed in 1923.
 Since then and in line with Articles 39 and 45 of the said Treaty, members of this Minority have been publishing local, weekly newspapers in Turkish language in Western Thrace for the sake of informing the local Turkish community as well as creating awareness about the developments across the country and the region.

 Minority newspapers had been subjected to various bureaucratic obstacles by the Greek state apparatuses.
-Since 1974, the freedom of expression and the media in Western Thrace has relatively been improved and Minority newspapers today can be published and circulated among the Minority members in Western Thrace.
+As compared with 1974, the freedom of expression and the media in Western Thrace has relatively been improved and Minority newspapers today can be published and circulated among the Minority members in Western Thrace.